-R – If sugar is seen as an addiction, as something that some of us cannot control with will power, then we are more likely, I believe, to seek help from all kinds of programs, including yours.
-Addiction is not a personal moral failing, as obesity is still considered in this Puritan legacy culture of ours.
+R – If sugar is seen as an addiction, as something that some of us cannot control with willpower, then we are more likely, I believe, to seek help from all kinds of programs, including yours.
+Addiction is not a personal moral failing.
 When people can acknowledge that their bodies don’t process sugar well, they can seek behavioral treatment.

 M – Therein lies the disconnect.
 Trying to control sugar with willpower IS the problem!
 Why would I want to reinforce that faulty belief just to get them into my program?
 It would only undermine their long term recovery and their ability to eat sugar for pleasure in moderation.
 Once they stop trying to “control” themselves with resistance, food loses its power.
 Sometimes that is all that is needed to stop the addicted-like feeling they had previously.
 For some, no further treatment is even necessary.

 For others, when they notice they’re craving sugar or other foods more than usual, it may be a signal that they have other needs that aren’t being met.
 Instead of trying to stop emotional eating, you can see it as an opportunity to recognize your triggers, understand why you default to eating, and build additional coping skills that will help you bring emotional eating back into balance.
 (Read more: Embrace Emotional Eating.)